Luckenbach, Texas: Modern history

+The property has been host to many unique festivals including the Luckenbach Women's Chili Cookoff and The 1st Luckenbach World's Fair, where Willie Nelson made a surprise appearance.
+In the 1990s, the town was host to several of Willie Nelson's Fourth of July Picnics.

+The post office was closed on April 30, 1971, and its zip code (78647) was retired.
+The general store remains active as a souvenir shop.
+No one lives in Luckenbach today, but it is upkept by people in the neighboring towns.

 Geography

 It consists of 9.142 acre between South Grape Creek (a tributary of the Pedernales River) and Snail Creek, just south of U.S. Highway 290 on the south side of Ranch to Market Road 1376.
 This location is roughly 50 mi north of San Antonio and 69 mi west of Austin.
 The Luckenbach website lists "412 Luckenbach Town Loop, Fredericksburg, TX 78624" as the physical address for GPS navigation.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Stonewall has a humid subtropical climate, Cfa on climate maps.